-Several Missouri Department of Natural Resources permits are required to start or operate a quarry in Missouri.
-This fact sheet gives a summary of the process to obtain the various permits needed from the department.
-Three programs within the department deal with quarry permits.
-The Land Reclamation Program, the Air Pollution Control Program and the Water Protection Program.
+Several Missouri Department of Natural Resources permits are required to start or operate an open pit mine in Missouri.
+This fact sheet gives a summary of the process to obtain the various permits needed from the Department.
+Three programs within the Department manage open pit mining permits.
+The Land Reclamation, Air Pollution Control and Water Protection programs.

 To make sure funds will be available for reclamation, the operator is required to post a bond, payable to the state of Missouri, as part of the permit application.
-The bond remains in effect until the Land Reclamation Program approves the completed reclamation.
-Upon request of the operator, the reclaimed areas will be inspected by a representative of the Land Reclamation Program.
-The staff director of the Land Reclamation Program will approve or disapprove the reclamation based on the results of the field inspection.
+The bond remains in effect until the reclamation requirements of the mine plan and law are met, and the Land Reclamation Program approves the completed reclamation.
+Upon request made by the operator, the reclaimed areas will be inspected by a representative of the Land Reclamation Program.
+The staff director of the Land Reclamation Program will approve or deny the reclamation based on the results of the field inspection.

-After it is determined the application is complete, the department informs the company to go out on public notice.
-At that time, the company will need to run an advertisement announcing an intent to operate a surface mine in a newspaper qualified to run public notices in the county where the proposed mine is located.
+After the application is deemed complete, the Department informs the company to go out on public notice.
+At that time, the company will need to run an advertisement, pursuant to section 493.050 RSMo., announcing an intent to operate a surface mine in a newspaper qualified to publish public notices in the county where the proposed mine is located.
 The newspaper ad will need to run once a week for four consecutive weeks.
 There is an additional 15-day public notice comment period following the final publication.

-The company will also send certified letters to any neighbor whose property borders the proposed mine plan area (if the mine plan area is incised into land wholly owned by the operator then the owner legally does not have to send these letters out), and send certified letters to the local government authority (city or county level).
-At least one piece of certified mail is sent to the presiding county commissioner announcing a proposed quarry.
-Anyone in the public can respond during these six weeks of public comment.
-By law they can just make comments, they can ask for an informal public meeting, or they can request a formal hearing.
-Letters with comments only do not stop a permit, but they are all answered to address concerns.
+The company will also send certified letters to any neighbor whose property borders the proposed mine plan area, unless the property bordering the parcel where the mine plan area resides has a legal relation with the applicant or the owner of the land.
+In the case where the neighboring property has a legal relation, the next tier neighbors will need to be sent certified mail.
+Finally, certified letters must be sent to the local government authority (city and/or county level) announcing an intent to operate an open pit mine.
+Anyone from the public can respond during these six weeks of the public notice comment period.
+By law they can provide comments, or request an informal public meeting.
+Letters with comments only do not require an informal public meeting, but the comments are answered to address concerns.

-Following the end of the comment period, three things can happen:
+Following the end of the comment period, two things can happen:

-- If there is no opposition the department issues the permit.
+- If there is no request for a public meeting, the Department issues the permit.

 Air Permits at Quarries and Stone Crushing Facilities — Air Pollution Control Program